Chalarangelo/30-seconds-of-code/content/snippets/js/s/merge-sort.md

 ---
 title: Merge sort
-type: snippet
+type: story
 language: javascript
 tags: [algorithm,array,recursion]
-cover: baloons-field
+cover: balloons-field
+excerpt: Sort an array of numbers, using the merge sort algorithm.
-dateModified: 2020-12-27
+dateModified: 2023-12-16
 ---

-Sorts an array of numbers, using the merge sort algorithm.
+## Definition

+[Merge sort](https://en.wikipedia.org/wiki/Merge_sort) is an **efficient, general-purpose, comparison-based sorting algorithm**.
+Merge sort is a **divide and conquer algorithm**, based on the idea of breaking down a array into several subarrays until each one consists of a single element and **merging those subarrays** in a manner that results into a **sorted array**.

+## Implementation

 - Use recursion.
 - If the `length` of the array is less than `2`, return the array.